-National Church, the According to the Danish constitution, the National Church is the evangelical- Lutheran protestant church.
+National Church, the According to the Danish constitution, the National Church is the evangelical-Lutheran protestant church.
 Membership is achieved through baptism.

 National health insurance schemes Schemes which ensure that all Danish residents have access to treatment and health-services, regardless of health, age, and income.
 Regardless of income, those insured can choose between Group 1, which features free treatment by specified doctors, and Group 2, which offers treatment by doctors outside of the group specified in Group 1 at reduced fees.
 Naturalisation Acquisition of Danish citizenship.

-Net price index The net price index is calculated on the basis of the prices paid by consumers for goods and services which form part of private consumption, less indirect taxes and duties and including price subsidies.
-The weights used are based on the classification of private consumption in Denmark used in the national accounts, used in conjunction with information from the Household Budget Survey (HBS).
-From January 2001 the classification of household goods and services is based on the international classification COICOP (Classification of Individual Consumption by Purpose).
+Net retail price index The net retail price index is calculated on the basis of the prices paid by consumers for goods and services which form part of private consumption, less indirect taxes and duties and including price subsidies.
+The weights used are based on the classification of private consumption in Denmark used in the national accounts, used in conjunction with information from the consumption survey.
+Thus, from January 1991 to September 1996, the net retail price index was calculated on the basis of the composition of consumption in 1987.
+As of October 1996, this index is calculated on the basis of 1994 statistics on consumption.
+This calculation is fixed by statute in Act no. 438 of 13 June 1990, with amendments under Section 15 of Act no. 1056 of 23 December 1998, cf. Statutory Order no. 76 of 3 February 1999.
+New buildings completed Buildings which have been authorised for use, temporarily authorised for use, or where the completion of the building has been ascertained regardless of any authorisation for use.